Th3Tr00p3r/gSTED-sFCS/README.md

 ## Installing Eric IDE on Windows:

 Eric IDE is notoriously complicated to install properly.
-I've tries to make it easier with the following steps (assuming Python is installed and added to PATH):
+I've tried to make it easier with the following steps (assuming Python is installed and added to PATH):

 1. [Download](https://sourceforge.net/projects/eric-ide/) Eric IDE distribution and extract to temporary folder.